 This research will focus on classifying a small part of traditional Maltese foods and then generating an estimated calorie value for each of the food items in the image.
 The proposed solution will make use of “Mask R-CNN” as the classifier, whilst also using simple proportion formulas to estimate the calorie value.
 Another application for this solution is to raise awareness of how many calories are being consumed from these common traditional foods which might be part of the cause of such obesity rates previously mentioned in Malta.
 The results for this research are to be compared by manually weighing each item and comparing that value with the one estimated from the algorithm, whilst also identifying how the algorithm performed in both the classification and instance segmentation sections.
 As part of this research, a custom dataset for the subset of Maltese foods chosen will also be created, whilst also creating an automated process to create annotations for many images.
 Apart from that, there is also the option of using such algorithm as a steppingstone for tourist applications, where one can easily identify a traditional food item just by taking a single picture, giving them a better understanding and a better experience of Maltese food.

 Throughout my years, national food was always something which I appreciated whilst working as a Commis Chef, combining this with my passion for learning different programming concepts, the idea of creating an image processing algorithm which estimates the nutritional values for food items, came to mind.
-My sister is also a diabetic, therefore calculating nutritional values for her meal is a daily requirement which was very challenging at the beginning.
-This is because traditionally, all the food items used in the cooking process had to be manually noted down and weighed first.
+My sister is diabetic, therefore calculating nutritional values for her meal is a daily requirement which initially was very challenging, since all the food items used in the cooking process had to be manually noted down and weighed first.
 Then the food items had to be looked up one by one and their nutritional values had to be calculated from the previously recorded weight.

 The general structure of this research is as follows: First section consists of background research on the methods previously used by other researchers, whilst also gaining more knowledge on what algorithms/applications have been used in the past.
 The second section focuses on how the actual research of this paper was handled and the results from these methods are mentioned and discussed in the third section.
 Finally, the conclusion is where future works/improvement were mentioned and a decision whether this research was successful, was also mentioned.